 Staff may undertake work outside school, either paid or voluntary, provided it does not conflict with the interests of the school nor be at a level which may contravene the Working Time Regulations or affect an individual's performance at work.
+You should notify your Headteacher if at any time during your employment you obtain other employment within or outside school.

-12. Whistleblowing
+13. Whistleblowing